XX914 at Thurleigh on 6 May 1975 during its last flight.

 Another program for which the VC10 proved very valuable was a measurement of noise generated by an airliner, especially the contributions made by any external antennas and such, small cavities and gaps on the external surface.
 To be able to measure this a day was needed with very low wind as well as a specific temperature profile and humidity and a quiet airfield environment, a condition which only occurred about three times a year at Thurleigh.
 When the conditions were perfect, a very busy day ensued during which the VC10 was flown across a large array of sensitive microphones on the airfield with every combination of flaps, slats, undercarriage and undercarriage doors possible.
 It involved diving towards a marked target on the airfield with the engines throttled back to idle and after passing the microphone array it was up to the crew to quickly power up and reconfigure the aircraft for another run three minutes later.
 It was only one day but extra conversations with the local Noise Liaison Committee were needed!

 In March 1975 the aircraft was operated from a Canadian base in conjuction with Canadian aircraft in a search for Clear Air Turbulence (CAT) for more structural measurements.
 The location was carefully chosen for its proximity to the Rocky Mountains but sadly no CAT was found during fifty-six hours of flying.
 For some reason this particular period no CAT was encountered by any aircraft within this region.
 In a way it was a disappointing end to a successful research career.
 After returning from Canada the VC10 flew two further flights on 17 and 18 April 1975 but after a last flight on 6 May the aircraft was retired.
 The fuel costs had jumped significantly and the expenses could not be justified any more.
-For many years the VC10 stood between hangars one and two on the airfield and would donate several parts to other VC10s including its fin, which was fitted to ZA141 after its flight test incident.
+For many years the VC10 stood between hangars one and three on the airfield and would donate several parts to other VC10s including its fin, which was fitted to ZA141 after its flight test incident.
 Two large fuselage sections were moved to RAF Brize Norton and would serve as a training object for aircraft loaders for many more years.
 Often referred to as the 'VC5', being only half a VC10, it was not a continuous fuselage section, but rather the rear end aft of the main gear bays grafted to the front fuselage section over the front cargo bay that includes the main deck cargo door.
 With this setup loading procedures for all the VC10 cargo areas could be practiced without running the risk of damaging an airworthy VC10, or having to keep one on the ground for this purpose.
 In 2014 the Defence Movements Training Squadron had no need for the fuselage anymore and it was scrapped at RAF Brize Norton, to be replaced in the school by an A400M fuselage.

 1. A promotional model showing BUA colours, there were some changes to the